Applying for a Visa

 - Additional documents for the F or J visa required by the specific consular post where you will apply (see details at nearest US embassy or consulate)

 Since the F and J are temporary, nonimmigrant visa classifications, you will need to be able to explain that you intend to return to your home country after you complete your academic activities in the US.
 In many cases, you will simply need to answer questions during your interview to explain your intention to return home.
 You may also wish to bring documents that help demonstrate ties to your home country that support your intent to return home—essentially, documents that reflect your “nonimmigrant intent”.
-Please refer to Proving Nonimmigrant Intent and the DOS website for more information and examples of possible documentation.
+Please refer to Proving Nonimmigrant Intent.

 Additional Documents Required for H-1B Scholars